google-site-verification: googlef94ee99e1492dcb1.html

 Founded around 1198, the original preceptory at Shalford began as a Templar establishment, likely granted by Simon de Ovile.
 After the suppression of the Templars in the early 14th century, the site passed into the hands of the Knights Hospitaller.
 By 1338, Shalford had been absorbed into the larger preceptory at Greenham in Berkshire, marking the end of its brief but intriguing independence.

 The most significant remnant of this once-sacred site is the Templar chapel in Brimpton — a rare survivor of its kind.
-Converted into a barn before 1614, the building still stands at BrimPTON manor Farm, and is now protected as a Grade II* listed structure.
+Converted into a barn before 1614, the building still stands at Brimpton manor Farm, and is now protected as a Grade II* listed structure.
 Despite its later use, the chapel retains fascinating medieval features that hint at its original purpose.

 Above the Norman doorway, a carved tympanum offers a glimpse into the site's Templar past.
 The stonework features a cross associated with the order, along with overlapping fish scale motifs — a possible symbolic reference with both religious and heraldic meaning.
 These subtle yet powerful details preserve the spiritual and historical legacy of the warrior-monks who once served here.